-- an Honors or Senior thesis.
-WiSE recognizes that in some years early submission dates may precede the completion of a Senior or Honors thesis.
-In this case, a draft of the research report with a statement of expectation of completion/publication signed by the research advisor will be an acceptable substitute.
+- Honors or senior thesis: WiSE recognizes that in some years early submission dates may precede the completion of a Senior or Honors thesis.
+In this case, a near final draft of the research report with a statement of expectation of completion/publication signed by the research advisor will be an acceptable substitute.

-- the text of a paper submitted as senior author to a peer-reviewed Archival Journal: Referencing senior author status will be different from discipline to discipline.
+- Text of a paper submitted as senior author to a peer-reviewed archival journal: Referencing senior author status will be different from discipline to discipline.
 Some are in alphabetical order, some have the faculty advisor’s name first, etc. The intent of this requirement is that the student contributed substantially and was in a leadership role in terms of the research and writing of the documents submitted.
-Faculty research advisor should reference senior authorship in the letter of support.
+Faculty research advisor should confirm senior authorship in the letter of nomination.

-- a published or accepted Abstract for a scientific or professional society meeting in combination with the text of the Oral or Poster Presentation.
-Poster presentations should be submitted in PowerPoint or Word formats.
+- Published or accepted abstract for a scientific or professional society meeting in combination with the text of the oral or poster Presentation.
+Poster presentations should be pdfs of the PowerPoint or Word formats.
 Charts that are not visible in a small format should be attached in the appendix.
-If an oral presentation or poster presentation is part of a larger project in which the student cannot control if/when their presentation will be submitted for publication, a statement explaining this as well as documenting the student’s substantive role should be included in the faculty research advisor’s letter of support.
+If an oral presentation or poster presentation is part of a larger project in which the student cannot control if/when their presentation will be submitted for publication, a statement explaining this as well as documenting the student’s substantive role should be included in the faculty research advisor’s letter of nomination.

-- any new submission from past awardee must be with a new aspect of the research and a new paper.
-It cannot be expanded or newly edited version of the paper used in the prior submission.
+- New submission from past awardee must be with a new aspect of the research and a new paper.
+It cannot be an expanded or newly edited version of the prior submission.

 - A student who did not win previously can resubmit materials from the prior competition year for review.

-A letter of support from SU faculty should be submitted directly to Sharon Alestalo at firstname.lastname@example.org.
-The letter of support should include confirmation that the student is academically in good standing, that the student contributed substantially to the research project and was a senior author, and endorsement for their consideration for the prize.
+C. A letter of nomination from SU faculty (in pdf format) should be submitted directly to Sharon Alestalo, WiSE Program Director, at firstname.lastname@example.org.
+The letter should include confirmation that the student is academically in good standing, that the student contributed substantially to the research project and is a senior author, any awards earned, and a rationale and endorsement for consideration.
 If the student conducted their research under the direction of another researcher not affiliated with Syracuse University, that researcher can submit a nomination.
-However, a University faculty member would also need to provide a supplemental letter endorsing the nomination and confirming the validity of the experience (a well-established and credential lab, REU or investigator) and the student’s academic standing and research work at Syracuse University.
+However, a University faculty member would also need to provide a supplemental letter endorsing the nomination and confirming the validity of the experience (a well-established and credentialed lab, REU or investigator) and the student’s academic standing and research work at Syracuse University.